TimBoleslawsky/data-science-vault/Notes/Diagnosing Over- and Underfitting in Deep Learning Models.md

 When it comes to diagnosing over- and underfitting we have two popular and simple ways of doing this.
-An example can be seen here: [[Hyperparameter Tuning & Overfitting Analysis in Python]].
+An example can be seen here: [Hyperparameter Tuning & Overfitting Analysis in Python](Hyperparameter%20Tuning%20%26%20Overfitting%20Analysis%20in%20Python.md).

 First, the learning curve.
 The learning curve, shows how a model’s performance (e.g., accuracy, loss) changes with increasing training data.
 This helps to diagnose if more data would improve the model.
 How this detects over- and underfitting:
 - Underfitting: Both training and validation scores are low and close to each other → the model is too simple.